rust-lang/rustc-perf/collector/benchmarks/README.md

 - **cargo**: The Rust package manager.
 An important program in the Rust ecosystem.
+- **cargo-0.60.0**: The Rust package manager.
+A large program, and an important one in the Rust ecosystem.
 - **clap-rs**: A command line argument parser.
 A crate used by many Rust programs.
 - **cranelift-codegen**: The largest crate from a code generator.
 Used by